joshxyzhimself/weaver/README.md

 - Telegram data centers are at Germany.
 - Weaver bot data centers are at Singapore.
-- Does not use immediate response on webhooks.
+- Weaver bot does not use immediate response on webhooks.

 #### License